Stay up to date

 The Flexi-job apprenticeship has a minimum 3-month commitment, making it ideal for infrastructure projects across highways, construction, civils, rail, utilities etc.

-The apprentice completes the training minimum 12-month duration, but moves around with several different host employers during the programme.
+The apprentice is assigned to several different host employers during the programme.

 - It is important we all keep attracting new entrants to the infrastructure sector and an Apprentice is a great way to boost your social value activity.